rk-lindsey/al_driver/doc/source/quickstart.rst

 ..
 Note ::

    ALD compiled with these software versions are guaranteed to run.
 However, we are unable to confirm its compatibilities with later versions.

-Support for newer VASP and DFTB+ versions is in progress.
-Future efforts will also focus on supporting LAMMPS as a data labeling method, allowing, e.g., coarse-grained model development based on molecular mechanics potentials.
+Support for newer versions of these softwares is in progress.

 -----